 LOAD CONTROL MANAGEMENT

 ECS will work in good faith with CDEC to establish an automated system which will read CDEC's online load profile and convert such reading into a signal which will automatically control the loading on the Compressor and Compressor Motor to provide Customer the opportunity to avoid CDEC's peak load periods, unless Customer chooses to override such signal.
 In the event that such automatic load controlling system is unable to be implemented prior to the Start Date, for any reason, ECS will hold harmless and keep Customer whole for all cost and expenses required for Customer to implement additional manpower, if reasonably necessary, to monitor CDEC's online load profile and load control the Compressor and Compressor Motor.
-The terms and conditions of this Article 6 shall have no effect in the event that the No. 21 Schedule or avoidable peak coincidental demand charges under the No. 21 Schedule are not available.
+The terms and conditions of this Article 6 shall have no effect in the event that the No. 21 Schedule or the Rebate Structure are not available.

 ARTICLE 7

-TRANSPORT UTILIZATION
+TRANSPORTATION RESUBSCRIPTION

-If prior to the last day of the 5th Contract Year, Customer is unable to re-subscribe the capacity on the Pipelineat levels such that the Compressor and Compressor Motor are no longer utilized, Customer may terminate this Agreement in accordance with Section 9.2 of this Agreement, with sixty days written notice to ECS prior to the last day of the 5th Contract Year.
+Customer may give written notice to ECS, if prior to the end of the fifth Contract Year Customer is unable to resubscribe the capacity on the Pipeline such that the Compressor and Compressor Motor are no longer expected to be utilized.
+Upon receipt of such notice, ECS shall terminate the No. 21 Schedule agreement between ECS and CDEC or the Alternative Schedule between ECS and the Utility, whichever is the applicable schedule under which ECS is purchasing electric energy.
+Such notice shall be given to ECS sufficiently in advance of the end of the fifth Contract Year to allow ECS to terminate the No. 21 Schedule agreement between ECS and CDEC or the Alternative Schedule between ECS and the Utility.
+Notwithstanding the termination of the No. 21 Schedule agreement or the Alternative Schedule, this Agreement shall remain in effect in accordance with its terms and conditions.

 ARTICLE 8